 This site generates income via partnerships with carefully-curated travel and lifestyle brands and/or purchases made through links to them at no extra cost to you.
 More information may be found on our Disclosure Policy.

 I feel it is deeply unfair when a woman has an unabashed love of cats she’s known as a crazy cat lady.
 When a man, however, is a cat lover no one comes up with such a pejorative nickname.
 Relatives of mine (ahem! my brother) are crazy about their cats.
 He’s got three cats who are deeply loved and cosseted.
 Does anyone accuse him of being a crazy cat person?
 No. So I shall do some finger-pointing and call out the American swashbuckling hero, general hard-drinking/hard-loving, larger-than-life novelist, Ernest Hemingway, as a crazy cat man.
 Hemingway’s Key West house is now a visitor destination and home to a whole lot of cats.
+The Hemingway home is one of the must-see destinations in Key West even if you were only a day-tripper like us.

 Hemingway and His Cats